rodrigoalcarazdelaosa/fisiquimicamente/content/en/apuntes-4ESO/15-16-year-olds.md

 widget = "apuntes"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.

+title = "📚 Notes"
-title = "Nomenclature of Chemistry" subtitle = "IUPAC Recommendations"
+subtitle = "15--16 year-olds"

 [content]
   # Page type to display.
 E.g. project.
-  page_type = "apuntes-formulacion"
+  page_type = "apuntes-cuarto-eso"

   # Filter toolbar (optional).
   # Add or remove as many filters (`[[content.filter_button]]` instances) as you like.